 About Washington Healthplanfinder

-Washington Healthplanfinder is an online marketplace for individuals, families and small businesses in Washington to compare and enroll in health insurance coverage and gain access to tax credits, reduced cost sharing and public programs such as Medicaid.
+Washington Healthplanfinder is an online marketplace for individuals, and families in Washington to compare and enroll in health insurance coverage and gain access to tax credits, reduced cost sharing and public programs such as Medicaid.
 The next open enrollment period for Washington Healthplanfinder is currently set to begin on Nov.
 1.

 About Washington Apple Health